Why must I see the doctor so often?

 Do I always need weekly visits?

 No. This practice requires weekly visits until the patient is stabilized on a moderate dose of buprenorphine/naloxone.
-Generally, this means that a person must have urines negative for illicit substances and alcohol for three months.
-The goal is to gradually decrease the number of visits from weekly to three times a month, eventially to every two weeks.
+Generally, this means that a person must have urine drug tests negative for illicit substances and alcohol for three months.
+The goal is to gradually decrease the number of visits from weekly to every two weeks, and eventially to three times a month,

 Do I have to participate in a "program" or go to group meetings?